ShiiRochi/react-callable/README.md

 If defined, then on callable call you should pass arguments in the same order as defined in your arguments property.
 3. callableId [number]
 Is used in callable container creation.
-4. customRoot [element]
+4. customRoot [element or function]
 By default callable is rendered in outside-root, that is created when first createCallable is called.
 But sometimes, we would want to render it in some other place.
 To make this we can use customRoot.
 It should be any DOM element reference.
 If passed, then callable will be rendered in customRoot.
+`customRoot` can also be a function, that will be resolved when callable is called.
+It should return reference to a DOM element.
+5. dynamicRoot [boolean]
+`dynamicRoot` is a special mechanism, that allows you to pass reference to a target element as the very last argument into a call (at least it should be second arg, take it into account, examples below)

+### Examples

 ### Example 1 - Async: